quasarframework/quasar-framework.org/source/components/tree.md

 ### Handler Method
 Items containing a `handler` method will make those items trigger the handler method when clicked/tapped.
-The handler is passed the item as an argument
+The handler is passed the item as an argument.

 ### Vue Properties